fuzzylogicxx/fuzzylogic/posts/how-to-control-svg-icon-size-and-colour-in-context.md

 And here’s some key points I’ve noted:

-- By applying width and height of 1em to our icon it is predictably sized by default.
+- By applying `width` and `height` of `1em` to our icon it is predictably sized by default.
-- It can now have its size further tweaked in CSS using font-size, for example with ems (where 1em = the font-size of the parent anchor element).
+- It can now have its size further tweaked in CSS using `font-size`, for example with ems (where `1em` = the font-size of the parent anchor element).
-- This technique requires the “viewbox” attribute being present on the svg.
+- This technique requires the `viewbox` attribute being present on the svg.
 - Apply the width and height =1em as inline attributes on the svg.
-We <em>could</em> apply them using CSS, however the inline approach avoids potentially massive icons showing in cases where CSS doesn’t load.
+We _could_ apply them using CSS, however the inline approach avoids potentially massive icons showing in cases where CSS doesn’t load.
-- To get the colour matching, apply fill="currentColor" as an inline attribute on the svg’s path.
+- To get the colour matching, apply `fill="currentColor"` as an inline attribute on the svg’s path.
 - Now, when you apply a hover colour to the anchor in CSS, the icon will just pick that up.
 Nice!
-- Applying inline-flex to the anchor makes the vertical-alignment of text and icon easier.
+- Applying `inline-flex` to the anchor makes the vertical-alignment of text and icon easier.
-- Add aria-hidden on the icon because it’s mainly decorative so we don’t want it read out by screen readers.
+- Apply `aria-hidden` to the icon because it’s mainly decorative so we don’t want it read out by screen readers.